Matatika/matatika-docs/content/getting-started/community-edition.md

 ---

 ## Specify a Custom Auth0 Identity Provider
-The Community Edition can be configured to use a custom Auth0 identity provider, if required.
+If you want to use your own company login from within the UI, the Community Edition can be configured to use a custom Auth0 identity provider.
 This will replace Matatika as the default identity provider responsible for login and user authentication.

 1. [Create a new Single Page Web Application](https://auth0.com/docs/get-started/auth0-overview/create-applications/single-page-web-apps)
 1. Click `Settings` and add